 These notable brain tumor deaths include modern and long-gone famous men and women, from politicians to religious leaders to writers.
 Everyone on this list has rain tumor as a cause of death somewhere in their public records, even if it was just one contributing factor for their death.

-John Sidney McCain III was an American politician and naval officer who served as a United States Senator from Arizona from 1987 until his death.
-He previously served two terms in the United States House of Representatives and was the Republican nominee for President of the United States in the 2008 election, which he lost to Barack Obama.
-McCain graduated from the United States Naval Academy in 1958 and followed his father and grandfatherboth four-star admiralsinto the United States Navy.
+John Sidney McCain III (August 29, 1936 – August 25, 2018) was an American politician and military officer, who served as a United States senator from Arizona from January 1987 until his death.
+He previously served two terms in the United States House of Representatives and was the Republican nominee for president of the United States in the 2008 election, which he lost to Barack Obama.
+McCain graduated from the United States Naval Academy in 1958 and received a commission in the United States Navy.
 He became a naval aviator and flew ground-attack aircraft from aircraft carriers.
-During the Vietnam War, he was almost killed in the 1967 USS Forrestal fire. ...more on Wikipedia
+During the Vietnam War, he almost died in the 1967 USS Forrestal fire.
+While on a bombing mission during ...more on Wikipedia

 Birthplace: Coco Solo

-Birthplace: New York City, USA, New York, Astoria
+Birthplace: Astoria, New York City, New York, United States of America

-Susan Hayward was an American actress.
-After working as a fashion model in New York, Hayward traveled to Hollywood in 1937.
-She secured a film contract, and played several small supporting roles over the next few years.
-By the late 1940s, the quality of her film roles had improved, and she achieved recognition for her dramatic abilities with the first of five Academy Award nominations for Best Actress for her performance as an alcoholic in Smash-Up, the Story of a Woman.
-Her career continued successfully through the 1950s and she received subsequent nominations for My Foolish Heart, With a Song in My Heart and I'll Cry Tomorrow.
-She finally won the Academy Award for Best Actress for her ...more on Wikipedia
+Susan Hayward (born Edythe Marrenner; June 30, 1917 – March 14, 1975) was an American actress and model.
+After working as a fashion model, Hayward traveled to Hollywood in 1937.
+She secured a film contract and played several small supporting roles over the next few years.
+By the late 1940s, the quality of her film roles had improved, and she achieved recognition for her dramatic abilities with the first of five Academy Award nominations for Best Actress for her performance as an alcoholic in Smash-Up, the Story of a Woman (1947).
+Her career continued successfully through the 1950s and she received subsequent nominations for My Foolish Heart (1949), With a Song in My Heart (1952), and I'll ...more on Wikipedia